azerella/nuskope-usage-meter/README.md

 # NuskopeUsageMeter
-Free internet usage meter for the ISP provider Nuskope
+Free Internet usage meter for the ISP provider Nuskope, inspired by the ISP Internode's Monthly Usage Meter (MUM) tool.